Refrigeration

 What are temperature-controlled logistics?

 Temperature controlled logistics (TCL) is a branch of logistics that focuses on the storage, preservation and shipment of goods that require maintenance at specific temperatures and are sensitive to atmospheric conditions.
+It encompasses the end-to-end management of perishable goods logistics — from production and packaging through refrigerated transport and final delivery.

 These goods are typically meats, seafoods, vegetables, cosmetics, and pharmaceuticals.